Coronavirus – Help for the Self-employed

 The help available

-HMRC will pay self-employed individuals who have suffered a loss of income owing to the Covid-19 pandemic a taxable grant of 80% of monthly profits, up to a cap of £2,500 per month.
+Under the initial SEISS scheme, self-employed individuals who have suffered a loss of income owing to the Covid-19 pandemic may claim a taxable grant of 80% of monthly profits, up to a cap of £2,500 per month.
 HMRC will take an average of the individual’s profits over the three tax years to 5 April 2019 (or trading period, if shorter) in calculating the monthly profit upon which the 80% grant is based.
 The grant will need to be included in taxable business profits of the period in which it is received.

 Who is eligible?